Sumner Redstone and daughter pull CBS, Viacom merger plan

 National Amusements was willing to compromise on this issue, but in the end decided to let Bakish retain control of Viacom, according to the sources, who wished to remain anonymous because they were not authorized to speak publicly.

-Bakish is already taking action after a month on the job.
+Bakish already has started taking action after just a few weeks as acting CEO.
 Last month, the company announced it was buying Argentine broadcaster Television Federal SA from telecom carrier Telefonica SA for $345 million.

-He has also replaced Viacom's head of distribution, Denise Denson, a longtime executive who worked closely with former CEO Philippe Dauman, and is working on a plan to turn around MTV, a top priority for him, he told Reuters in November.
+He is also looking to improve relations with affiliates and is working on a plan to turn around MTV, a top priority for him, he told Reuters in November.
+Last week, he replaced Viacom's head of distribution, Denise Denson, a longtime executive who worked closely with former CEO Philippe Dauman.

 In September, National Amusements called on Viacom and CBS to consider recombining, 10 years after Viacom was spun off from CBS.
 Shari Redstone had been in favor of recombining the two under Moonves, sources have previously told Reuters.